ssachwani/NISCC/log.md

 *   **17:15:** Committed and pushed company name update to GitHub.
 *   **17:20:** Read company profile PDF and updated Home, Policies, and Contact pages with the new content.
 *   **17:25:** Committed and pushed PDF content update to GitHub.
+*   **17:30:** Updated background image placeholders to more distinct ones and refactored navigation to use buttons.
+*   **17:35:** Committed and pushed background image and navigation updates to GitHub.